bbaudry/swart-studio/penplotting/README.md

 ##   Notes

+* Version 1.0 of idraw was compatible with EBB commands, not version 2
+* iDraw is not compatible with axidraw software.
+It does not use the [EBB (EiBotBoard) Command Set](https://evil-mad.github.io/EggBot/ebb.html). [axidraw user manual](https://wiki.evilmadscientist.com/AxiDraw_User_Guide) [inkscape and axidraw]( https://wiki.evilmadscientist.com/Axidraw_Software_Installation)
 * One may do string art: <https://www.youtube.com/watch?v=ymWi15rvTvM>

-* iDraw is not compatible with axidraw software.
-It does not use the [EBB (EiBotBoard) Command Set](https://evil-mad.github.io/EggBot/ebb.html) (may be it does, because [this page](https://uunatek.com/product/idraw-handwriting-drawing-machine/) says "EBBV2.3 Compatible"). [axidraw user manual](https://wiki.evilmadscientist.com/AxiDraw_User_Guide) [inkscape and axidraw]( https://wiki.evilmadscientist.com/Axidraw_Software_Installation)

 ## Links: